St. Clair County, Illinois, Research and Resources: A Genealogist’s Guide

 Church Records of St. John United Church of Christ, Smithton, Illinois, 1870 – 1986

-Baptisms, confirmations, marriages and deaths, church history, German place name index, fully indexed.
-Please contact us if you are interested.
-Surnames in this book 218 pages.
+Baptisms, confirmations, marriages and deaths, church history, translated from German with birthplace/residence, fully indexed.

 St. John United Church of Christ, Mascoutah